kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-3/index.md

 </details>

 Right!
-That makes me realize - the partition table's key was also 0xA5, not 0x85.
+That made me realize - the partition table's key was also 0xA5, not 0x85.
 The mistake made the names lowercase and messed up the `splash\x01` names.
 Here's the correct partition table:

 ```
 +-------------------------+------------------------+-------------+